uiua-lang/uiua/site/text/experimental.md

 - [`&tlsc`]()
 - [`&tlsl`]()

-## Swizzles
+## Stack Swizzles

-Swizzles allow you to reorder the stack in a concise way.
+Stack swizzles allow you to reorder the stack in a concise way.
 They are written with a `λ` followed by some lowercase letters.
 The `λ` will format from `'` if followed by letters.